cesarhj19/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+	- Adaptive website will snap at certain breakpoints, whereas full responsive will be smooth transitions

 2. Describe what it means to be mobile first vs desktop first.

+	- Mobile first is a website design for mobile devices as a priority and changing the design as screens get bigger, desktop first is the opposite

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+	- Makes it easier to convert rems to pixels by setting 1 rem to equal 10px

 4. How would you describe preprocessing to someone new to CSS?

+	- A preprocessor converts your code for example less into regular CSS in a seperate file, the preprocessor makes writing CSS easier without having to repeat code

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+	- Makes CSS a lot easier with variables and nesting.
+The concept that gives me most trouble would be operations because I never use it with CSS

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.